theNewDynamic/oregonsadventurecoast.com/content/event/mill-luck-salmon-celebration.md

 **Saturday, Sept 13 \| 11:00 AM – 5:00 PM<br>Sunday, Sept 14 \| 11:00 AM – 4:00 PM**

-Pre-sale tickets will go on sale in August.
-Tickets will be available in Ko-Kwel Gifts in Ko-Kwel Casino Resort Coos Bay (*formerly The Mill Casino \* Hotel*) and include a commemorative Salmon Celebration tee shirt (while supplies last).
-Guests may also purchase their meal at the meal tent during the event.
+Tickets for the Salmon Bake are on sale now in Ko-Kwel Gifts in Ko-Kwel Casino Resort Coos Bay (*formerly The Mill Casino \* Hotel*) and include a commemorative Salmon Celebration tee shirt (while supplies last).
+Guests may also purchase their meal at the meal tent during the event as well.

 #### **Meal Prices:**&nbsp;

 **Traditional Salmon Bake**

-* Pre-sale tickets are $49 for adults and $39 for children 12 and under.
+* Pre-sale tickets are $49 for adults and $39 for children 12 and under and includes a commemorative Salmon Celebration tee shirt (while supplies last).
-* Tickets are available in Ko-Kwel Gifts beginning August 20th&nbsp;and includes a commemorative Salmon Celebration tee shirt (while supplies last).
+* Tickets are available in Ko-Kwel Gifts beginning August 20th&nbsp;.
 * Guests may also purchase their meal at the meal tent.
 * The price for the meal without the T-shirt is $35.00 for adults and $25.00 for children.